This page describes troubleshooting methods for common errors you may encounter while using Cloud Storage.

 Issue: I deleted some objects in my bucket, and now the folder that contained them does not appear in the Google Cloud console.

-Solution: While the Google Cloud console displays your bucket's contents as if there was a directory structure, folders do not fundamentally exist in Cloud Storage.
+Solution: While the Google Cloud console displays your bucket's contents as if there was a directory structure, folders don't fundamentally exist in Cloud Storage.
 As a result, when you remove all objects with a common prefix from a bucket, the folder icon representing that group of objects no longer appears in the Google Cloud console.

 Static website errors